 Celebrex Drug Facts

-Celebrex prevents the formation of certain prostaglandins ("Cox-2") believed to cause pain and inflammation, as well as prevent blood cells from sticking together.
-Unlike other NSAIDs, Celebrex does not also block a second enzyme called "Cox-1," which protects the stomach lining.
-Celebrex it touted as being able to reduce pain and inflammation without also causing ulcers and gastrointestinal bleeding.
+Celebrex prevents the formation of certain prostaglandins called Cox-2, which cause pain and inflammation.
+Prostaglandins also prevent blood cells from sticking together.
+Unlike other NSAIDs, Celebrex does not block a second enzyme called Cox-1, which protects the stomach lining.
+This is why the drug commonly causes nausea, stomach pain, vomiting, and diarrhea.

-The Safety Concerns of Celebrex
+Safety Concerns of Celebrex

-These explanations resulted in restored faith in the safety of Celebrex, and sales began to climb again.
-But at about the same time, the FDA had started receiving reports of "bleeding events" by patients taking Celebrex with Coumadin (generic name warfarin), a blood thinner used to reduce blood clots.
+These explanations resulted in restored faith in Celebrex's safety, and sales began to climb again.
+But at the same time, the FDA started receiving reports of bleeding events by patients taking Celebrex with Coumadin (generic name warfarin), a blood thinner used to reduce blood clots.